Coffee as a marinade is a win.

 Coffee Jerk Pork Pork Chops!
 Aah, the thrill of the grill!!!
 Yes, the grilling season has FINALLY arrived after a long frigid winter.
 I will have to send my husband to the garage to remove the winter cobwebs from our beloved grill.

-Every summer I look for different ways to prepare pork chops.
+Every summer I look for different pork recipes.
 This time I am recreating the marinade with 2 key ingredients: instant coffee and chicken bouillon.
 The coffee adds a depth of flavor that is hard to describe.
 It’s sort of woody, smoky, nutty all wrapped into one incredibly delicious flavor.
 The bouillon seasoning gives it the salty punch that every pork chop needs.
+It’s coffee jerk pork!

 Grilling must haves!

 Needless to say instant coffee (I like to use Nescafé Clásico.) and chicken bouillon are the newest must-have ingredients for your summer grilling needs.
 They not only add great flavor, but are very inexpensive.
 One of big pluses here is that there is no waiting time for the coffee to brew.
 Also, no coffee grounds that will stick to your food, or teeth.
 Isn’t that awesome?
 It’s like magic.
 A magical ingredient for a magical flavor.
+Did you ever imagine a coffee recipe with meat?
 Coffee Jerk Pork Chops will leave you speechless.

 My husband is the grill master.